 Failing to follow our travel advice may restrict the help we can provide to you.

 Take sensible precautions, read and follow our travel advice and take responsibility for your own safety.
 This applies particularly if you're travelling to or living in a location with a high risk of terrorism, unrest or natural disasters.

 We’ll try to help, but even in a crisis situation what we can do may be limited by safety, resources and other factors.

 Who we can assist

 - All Australian citizens.

-- Canadian citizens in locations specified in the Australia-Canada Consular Sharing Agreement.
+- Canadian citizens in locations specified in the Canada-Australia Consular Services Sharing Arrangement Schedule.

 We can sometimes help permanent residents of Australia in an overseas crisis.
 This help is an exception as permanent residents are not entitled to consular assistance.
 We will assist permanent residents in a crisis only if help is already being provided to Australian citizens.